Submitty/submitty.github.io/_docs/sysadmin/installation.md

-**Note:** Part of the installation process consists of changing the default umask for users from 002 to 027 to better protect the files that Submitty generates during operation and lower risk of accidently exposing them to anyone on the file system.
+**Note:** Part of the installation process consists of changing the default umask for users from 002 to 027 to better protect the files that Submitty generates during operation as well as any instructors who are SSHing into the machine and so as to not potentially allow other access to confidential material.
 This does mean that installing certain things (like python packages through pip) into a global scope will need to have their permissions updated or else only the owner will be able to read/execute it.

 _Note: These instructions should be run under root/sudo._